-Each hospital has a named RTT lead whose role it is to be a point of escalation for operational staff for any queries regarding application of the policy that arise which are not able to be remedied by immediate line managers or operational leads.
+Performance Managers within each site are the first point of escalation for operational staff for any queries regarding application of the policy that arise which are not able to be remedied by immediate line managers or operational leads.
 It is the responsibility of the RTT/Performance Lead at all sites to ensure that staff are made aware of the training and guidance materials available, including the e-learning modules.

-5.2 Compliance
+5.4 Compliance